BigPongsakorn02/BigPongsakorn02/README.md

-<h1 align="center">Hi 👋, I'm Pongsakorn Jansanit</h1>
+### Hi there 👋!
-<h3 align="center">"Hello!
-My name is BigZ - I'm a computer engineering student at KMUTT, specializing in Frontend development and UX/UI design.
-Explore my GitHub profile and dive into my projects!"</h3>
+I'm BigZ from Thailand and I'm a computer engineering student at KMUTT, specializing in 3D modeling and UX/UI design.
+I really enjoy learning languages and frameworks like React and React Netive.
+Explore my GitHub profile and dive into my projects!

 - 👨‍💻 All of my projects are available at [.](.)